rafapetter/udacity-machine-learning-capstone/capstone_proposal_template.md

 The second step is to convert the questions into semantic vectors, trying two algorithms: GloVe [26] from Stanford NLP Group and a variation of sense2vec [27] from spaCy.
 Both are algorithms that embed words into a vector space with 300 dimensions in general.
 They will capture semantics and even analogies between different words.
 GloVe is easy to train and it is flexible to add new words outside of its vocabulary.
 SpaCy has been recenlty released and is trained on Wikipedia, therefore, it might be stronger in terms of word semantics.

-On the third step, I will use TF-IDF (Term Frequency - Inverse Document Frequency), which will enhance the mean vector representation.
+On the third step, I will use TF-IDF, which will enhance the mean vector representation.
 It will be applied weighted average of word vectors by using these scores, to emphasizes the importance of discriminating words and avoid useless, frequent words which are shared by many questions.
 In other words, this means that we weigh the terms by how uncommon they are, meaning that we care more about rare words existing in both questions than common one.
 This makes sense, as for example we care more about whether the word "exercise" appears in both than the word "and" - as uncommon words will be more indicative of the content.

 On the fourth step, I will build a Siamese network with 3 layers network using Euclidean distance as the measure of instance similarity.
 It has Batch Normalization per layer.
 It is particularly important since BN layers enhance the performance considerably.
 I believe they are able to normalize the final feature vectors and Euclidean distance performances better in this normalized space.